Sparse Reward Subsystem in Large Language Models: Sparse Value Neurons in Large Language Models

 \subsection{Identifying Value Neurons}

 Once the value probe is trained, we evaluate its performance on a validation dataset $\mathcal{D}_V$.
-High predictive performance indicates the presence of an extractable reward subsystem within the current layer $l$.
-Notably, during the evaluation phase, we do not use the full model response to assess the reward.
-Instead, we measure the predicted value $V_{l}(s_0)$ directly from the hidden state at the initial input position $s_0$.
+During evaluation, we measure the predicted value $V_{l}(s_0)$ directly from the hidden state at the initial input position $s_0$.
+This allows us to detect whether the value neurons have already formed an assessment of the potential reward before any tokens of the answer are generated.

-This approach allows us to detect whether the reward subsystem has already formed an assessment of the potential reward before any tokens of the answer are generated.
-Specifically, we evaluate the correlation between the predicted reward $V_{l}(s_0)$ and the eventual correctness of the model's response $r(s_T)$.
-A higher correlation indicates a more robust predictive capability.
-For this purpose, we utilize the Area Under the Receiver Operating Characteristic curve (AUC) as our metric, which measures the ability of a classifier to distinguish between classes.
-Consequently, $AUC(V_{l}(s_0), r(s_T))$ serves as the metric for evaluation.
+Specifically, we evaluate the correlation between $V_{l}(s_0)$ and $r(s_T)$.
+Higher correlation indicates better predictive capability.
+We utilize $AUC(V_{l}(s_0), r(s_T))$, the Area Under the Receiver Operating Characteristic (AUC), as our metric.

-Up to this point, our analysis has been based on the full-dimensional hidden states of the model.
-To substantiate the existence of value neurons in the reward subsystem, we must demonstrate that a small subset of the hidden states maintains sufficient predictive power regarding the reward.
-We perform pruning experiments to investigate this hypothesis.

-Specifically, the input dimensionality $N$ of our value probe matches that of the LLM's hidden states.
-Now we introduce a pruning ratio $p$.
+To substantiate the existence of sparse value neurons, we must demonstrate a small subset of the hidden states maintains sufficient predictive power regarding the value, so we perform pruning experiments.
+Assume the input dimensionality of our value probe is $N$.
+We introduce a pruning ratio $p$.
 We prune $pN$ of these input dimensions, feeding only the most significant $(1-p)N$ dimensions into the value probe.
-To prune the network, we calculate the $L_1$ norm of the weights connecting the input dimensions to the neurons in the first hidden layer.
-We then remove a fraction $p$ of the input dimensions that correspond to the smallest $L_1$ weight norms, constructing a pruned value probe $V_{l}^p$.
-During this process, the remaining weights within the probe are kept unchanged.
+To prune the network, we calculate the $L_1$ norm of the weights connecting the input dimensions to the neurons in the first hidden layer and prune the input dimensions that correspond to the smallest $L_1$ weight norms, constructing a pruned value probe $V_{l}^p$.

-Based on this procedure, we plot the relationship between $AUC(V_{l}^p(s_0), r(s_T))$ and the pruning ratio $p$.
-If the AUC curve remains stable as $p$ increases, it provides strong evidence for the existence of sparse value neurons.
+We then plot the relationship between $AUC(V_{l}^p(s_0), r(s_T))$ and the pruning ratio $p$.
+If the AUC curve remains stable as $p$ increases, it provides strong evidence for the existence of value neurons.